-I admit, I may have gotten a little carried away there.
+I must admit, I may have gotten a little carried away there.
 Either way, if you want soft skin (and you should!), block out the haters and read through this advice from some skincare experts.

 Rajani Katta, dermatologist and author of Glow: The Dermatologist’s Guide to a Whole Foods Younger Skin Diet: For my patients looking for tips about softer skin, I tell them to focus on these top three things: Shower the right way, use the right products and use them in the right way.